19po/rtl102.5-playlist/README.md

 Application is under Python 2.7 and Qt4.
 Make sure you have installed sni-qt.
-Now (07.04.2016) radio doesn't streaming any data, so app has no data.

 ## How to use (v.
 1)
 * Run stream `http://shoutcast.rtl.it:3010/stream/1/` using VLC.